9.1 Lists in, lists out, lists all about¶

 in that it makes a big allocation upfront to amortize the allocation costs.
 Think of it as a list version

-, where each element is itself a Series
+of apply_values, where each element is itself a Series.

 Something new in this example is: